-Table 5: A table showing responses on alcoholism.
+Table 8: A table showing responses on alcoholism.

-s Frequency Percent
+Responses Frequency Percent

-55 37.7
+Disagree 55 37.7

-21 14.4
+Not sure 21 14.4

-70 47.9
+Agree 70 47.9

-146 100.0
+Total 146 100.0

-55 21 70

 The table above shows that 55(37.7%) of respondents disagreed with the statement that alcoholism in a family leads to familial dysfunctional, 21 (14.4%) were not sure while 70 (47.9%) of the respondents agreed that alcoholism in a family leads to familial dysfunctional.
-There fore most of the respondents had a belief that alcoholism in a family makes family members fail to perfect what they are supposed to do leading to conflicts.
+Therefore most of the respondents had a belief that alcoholism in a family makes family members fail to perfect what they are supposed to do leading to conflicts.

-Table 6: A table showing responses on alcohol dependence.
+Table 9: A table showing responses on alcohol dependence.

 Responses Frequency Percent

 Disagree 50 34.2

-not sure 31 21.2
+Not sure 31 21.2

-agree 65 44.5
+Agree 65 44.5

 Total 146 100.0

-The table above shows that 50 (34.2%) of respondents disagreed that some one with alcohol dependence may suffer serious withdrawal symptoms, 31(21.2%) were not sure, while 65 (44.5%) agreed that some one with alcohol dependence may suffer serious withdrawal symptoms.
+The table above shows that 50 (34.2%) of respondents disagreed that someone with alcohol dependence may suffer serious withdrawal symptoms, 31(21.2%) were not sure, while 65 (44.5%) agreed that someone with alcohol dependence may suffer serious withdrawal symptoms.
 Respondents said that as one becomes an alcoholic, he always feels like taking over and again hence becoming had for him or her to stop.
 There for leading to withdrawal symptoms.

-Table 7: A table showing responses on alcohol impairs memory by inhibiting the transfer and consideration of information in long term memory
+Table 10: A table showing responses on alcohol impairs memory by inhibiting the transfer and consideration of information in long term memory

-Frequency Percent
+Responses Frequency Percent

-30 20.5
+Disagree 30 20.5

-56 38.4
+Not sure 56 38.4

-60 41.1
+Agree 60 41.1

-146 100.0
+Total 146 100.0

-30 56 60